B.C. Human Rights Tribunal finds resort owner schemed to replace Caucasian workers | CBC News

 The decision also found that Chan sexually discriminated against former resort general manager Melonie Eva, the lead complainant in the case.

-The incident in question happened in April of 2016 when the two travelled to Hong Kong to purchase materials for an ongoing renovation at the resort.
+The incident in question happened in April 2016 when the two travelled to Hong Kong to purchase materials for a renovation at the resort.

 Upon arrival, the pair went out for dinner and then walked through a market that sold sex toys.
 Eva testified that when they went to their hotel, she was shocked to discover only a single room had been booked and that Chan expected them to share it.